trofi/trofi.github.io.gen/posts/201-masking-a-package-in-gentoo-overlay.rst

 Thus our goal is to mask this package on selinux profiles.
 Unfortunately it requires quite a few steps to do it:

 1. Add **profiles/profiles.desc** file and populate it with all profiles we want to override.

    Repoman already shows us **3** profiles we need to override.

-Here is the rough contents of **profiles/profiles.desc**:
+   We need to create **profiles/profiles.desc** file with the following contents:

    .. code-block::